The Foul That Costs More Than Two Points

 There’s a trade-off coaches don’t talk about enough: a contested shot that goes in costs you two points.
 A foul costs you two points and the possession.

-But the real cost isn’t the free throws — it’s the stop.
+And the real cost isn’t even the free throws.
+It’s the stop.
 Every foul kills the tempo.
 It resets both teams.
 It lets a tired defence recover.
-It hands the opposition a controlled, static situation rather than forcing them to deal with your pace.
+It hands the opposition a controlled, static situation instead of forcing them to deal with your pace.

 Overly aggressive defence feels productive.
 Players feel like they’re competing.
-But if it’s turning every possession into a dead ball, it’s actually giving the game away — quarter by quarter, foul by foul, until you’re in the bonus and an entire aspect of your advantage is gone.
+But if it’s turning every possession into a dead ball, it’s giving the game away — quarter by quarter, foul by foul, until you’re in the bonus and an entire dimension of your advantage is gone.

 Next session focus

 Defensive footwork under fatigue.
-We’ll run defensive slides and close-outs at the end of sessions — when players are already tired — so they have the muscle memory to stay in front without reaching.
+We’ll run slides and close-outs at the end of sessions — when legs are already gone — so players build the muscle memory to stay in front without reaching.

-The message: discipline isn’t about playing softer.
-It’s about staying in the game.
+The message: discipline isn’t playing softer.
+It’s staying in the game.

 Stay in the loop